GoLangsam/kanren/doc.md

     Failure is a goal that always returns an empty stream of states.

 func IfThenElse(IF, THEN, ELSE Goal) Goal
-    IfThenElse is a goal that evaluates the THEN goal if the IF goal is successful, otherwise it evaluates the ELSE goal.
+    IfThenElse is a goal that upon evaluation probes the IF goal and, using a clone of the state, evaluates the THEN goal, if IF evaluates successful and evaluates the ELSE goal otherwise.

 func Never() Goal
     Never is a Goal that returns a never ending evaluation of itself.